 - Previous nominations will roll over for one cycle when it makes sense to do so.
 For example, it makes sense to roll over a nomination for a lifetime achievement award but not for a best dissertation prize (since there is a small window of eligibility in the latter case).
 This is a SIAM policy decision and not the decision of the selection committee or its chair.
 The SIAM office will include the rolled-over nominations in the packages of nominations that it distributes to the committee.

 - The membership of the prize committee will be made public at the time of the announcement of the call for nominations.
 Members of the prize committee are not eligible for nomination but may themselves make nominations.

-Conflicts of interest (or the appearance of such conflicts) would most likely arise if one or more of the following conditions hold:
+Conflicts of interest, or the appearance of such conflicts, would most likely arise if one or more of the following conditions hold: